-The Kelty Outback 6 is a freestanding, 3-season, dome tent with an ‘x’ tent design (the two poles criss-cross on a diagonal).
-It weighs 14lbs and offers 87sq feet of floor space.
-It’s 6’3” at the highest point where you will also find a loop to hang a light.
+The Kelty Tallboy 6 is a freestanding, 3-season, dome tent with an ‘x’ tent design (the two poles criss-cross on a diagonal).
+It has a minimum weight of 12lbs 15oz and offers 86sq feet of floor space.
+It’s 6' at the highest point where you will also find a loop to hang a light.
 There’s 6 mesh pockets and a number of fabric hooks.
 It packs down into a bag that’s 8” in diameter and a little over 2’ long.
 The single, large, D-shaped door opens up into a vestibule which provides an extra 22sq feet of space. ($$$)

 This is the lightest tent on the list.
-Sub-14lbs is pretty good for a 6 person tent which makes the Kelty Outback 6 a good candidate for group backpacking.
+Sub-13lbs is pretty good for a 6 person tent which makes the Kelty Tallboy 6 a good candidate for group backpacking.

 It’s something of a “no-frills” tent, which isn’t to say it’s cheap!
 As with most Kelty gear, it’s a great mid-range bit of kit.
 What you’re getting here is excellent build quality without any fancy features.

 You’re getting a single dome-shaped room that can be exposed to the night sky if you only use the fly net, or fully enclosed if you attach the rain fly.
 You’ll just fit two double mattresses in but you won’t manage two cots without laying them sideways (which will block the door).

 It is rock solid in most weather, largely because of the dome shape (the vertical walls of other tents on this list will tend to catch the wind more).
 And it’s fully waterproof.
 The only niggle I have with the fly is that there’s no vent.
 It might not be the most comfortable if you’re camping it hot, wet conditions (so probably not great in the jungle!).